OpenDSA/OpenDSA/RST/en/FLSlides/Minimization.rst

    Why do we need to do this?

-   If you have an NFA with :math:`n` states, what is the maximum number of states in the equivalent DFA created? :math:`2^n`
+   If you have an NFA with :math:`n` states, what is the maximum number of states in the equivalent DFA created?

+   ..  :math:`2^n`

-.. slide:: Minimization Algorithm (1)
+.. slide:: Minimization Algorithm Concept

    Identify states that are indistinguishable

-   * These states form a new state
+   * These states will collectively form a new state in the minimized machine.

-.. slide:: Minimization Algorithm (2)
+.. slide:: Distinguishable States (1)

    **Definition**: Two states :math:`p` and :math:`q` are indistinquishable if for all :math:`w \in \Sigma^*`